SiliconLabs/bluetooth_mesh_stack_features/provisioning/embedded_provisioner/README.md

 ## Instructions

-  - This Example is based on the ```Bluetooth Mesh - SoC Light CTL``` included with the Silicon Labs GSDK
+  - This Example is based on the ```Bluetooth Mesh - SoC Light CTL``` included with the Silicon Labs SiSDK
   - Create a new project based on the ```Bluetooth Mesh - SoC Light CTL``` example
   - Copy the following files into the root directory of your project, overwrite the already existing ones:
     - app.c/h